Evergrande debt woes are manageable, China central bank official says - Up News Info

 China has been ramping up property market curbs since late 2020, introducing new measures to closely monitor and control developers’ debt levels.

 But with economic growth cooling and new construction starts slowing, speculation has been rife over whether it will start relaxing those restrictions, as was the case during previous downturns.
-(Reporting by Andrew Galbraith, Cheng Leng, Kevin Yao and Tony Munroe, additional reporting by Alun John and Karin Strohecker; Editing by Kim Coghill, Jacqueline Wong and Nick Macfie)
+(Reporting by Andrew Galbraith, Cheng Leng, Kevin Yao and Tony Munroe, additional reporting by Alun John, Karin Strohecker and Noel Randewich; Editing by Kim Coghill, Jacqueline Wong and Nick Macfie)

 Advertisement